But don’t ruin all that hard work by inhaling a tub of ice cream!

 These bite-sized beauties are free from refined sugars and preservatives and have less than half the sugar of the average nut-based health food bar.

-With golden raisins, unsweetened applesauce, and pumpkin pie spice this no-bake recipe for Apple Blondies with Walnuts is perfect for fall.
+With golden raisins, unsweetened applesauce, and pumpkin pie spice this no-bake recipe for Apple Blondies with Walnuts is perfect for fall (and any time of year).

 They have just the right amount of sweetness, and thanks to the protein and healthy fats, they’re a great healthy snack.